ahurt2000/astart/README.md

 EXT:    domain ej: local or loc
 SERVERIP: apache ip usually 127.0.0.1 for local
 SF2VERSION: Symfony version to install i.e: 2.0.4
+VENDORS: Symfony 2 + vendors.
+Leave it blank if you prefer not vendors (default)
 WITHACL: option for check or not ACL in ubuntu
 ```

-*You probably don't need to change the config*
+*You probably don't need to change the default config*

 USE
 ---